-I would like to thank

-Date: Name of the Student

-Page i

-Declaration by the Student

-DEC CLARATION

-I hereby declare that this submission on is my own work and that, to the best of my

-knowledge and belief, it contains no material previously published or written by another

-person or material which has been acc cepted for the award of any other degree or diploma

-of the university or other institute of h nigher learning, except where due acknowledgment

-has been made in the text.
+I hereby declare that this submission is my own work and that, to the best of my knowledge and belief, it contains no material previously published or written by another person or material which has been accepted for the award of any other degree or diploma of the university or other institute of higher learning, except where due acknowledgment has been made in the text.

 Date: Signature:

 Name

 : Reg.

 No.: